-Members are advised that notification has been received from National Energy Action (NEA) in relation to a small grants scheme that it is running.
+Members were advised that a notification had been received from National Energy Action (NEA) in relation to a small grants scheme that it is running.

-NEA is the national fuel poverty charity, working to ensure that residents in England, Wales and Northern Ireland are warm and safe in their homes.
+NEA is the National Fuel Poverty Charity, working to ensure that residents in England, Wales and Northern Ireland were warm and safe in their homes.
 The vision of NEA is to end fuel poverty and it estimates that as a result of the energy crisis 6.3 million UK households are in fuel poverty.

-NEA is offering grants of £250 to deliver a community event in support of one of its winter campaigns:
+NEA was offering grants of £250 to deliver a community event in support of one of its winter campaigns: